tmgthb/Autonomous-Agents/README.md

 [LLM-Powered Swarms: A New Frontier or a Conceptual Stretch?](http://arxiv.org/abs/2506.14496v1)

-- LLM-Powered Swarms: introduces a new paradigm for swarm intelligence using Large Language Models as agents, featuring LLM Agents (Large Language Models), Multi-Agent Coordination (Interconnected agents collaborate), Client-Side Operation (Framework runs locally), LLM Access (Cloud or local models), and Prompts (Natural language instructions).
+- LLM-Powered Swarms: introduces a new paradigm for swarm intelligence using LLMs as agents, featuring LLM Agents, Multi-Agent Coordination (Interconnected agents collaborate), Client-Side Operation (Framework runs locally), LLM Access (Cloud or local models), and Prompts (Natural language instructions).
 - This approach contrasts with traditional rule-based swarms by trading execution speed for flexibility and higher-level reasoning capabilities.
 - Evaluation using Boids and ACO models highlights significant latency and resource costs compared to classical methods, suggesting potential for hybrid systems.